THE ONLY 100% NATURAL WATER FILTER IN SOUTH AFRICA TO PURIFY AND MINERALISE

 Making a difference today…

 KURO-Bō Activated Charcoal not only purifies ordinary tap water, but does so in a way that is totally eco-friendly.
-In a world that produces millions of tonnes of plastic waste and carbon emissions every year, KURO-Bō is the only non-plastic water filter that is reusable, 100% recyclable and results in minimal Carbon Dioxide emissions – from the way in which it’s made to its completely biodegradable packaging.
+In a world that produces millions of tonnes of plastic waste and carbon emissions every year, KURO-Bō is the only non-plastic water filter that is reusable, 100% recyclable and results in minimal Carbon Dioxide emissions – from the way in which it’s made to its completely eco-friendly packaging (*the box/sleeve are recycled and recyclable card, and the bag is compostable corn starch).

 Moreover, in accordance with its ‘minimal environmental impact’ philosophy, KURO-Bō has also commissioned beautiful 100% recycled, hand-blown glass carafes from a family-run factory in Swaziland: